 - Students’ iron with an ironing table, during allotted hours.

-- A fully stocked Infirmary with a wheelchair, an oxygen cylinder, blood pressure monitor, blood sugar monitor and basic medicines, along with visits by the college nurse and the
+- A fully stocked Infirmary with a wheelchair, an oxygen cylinder, blood pressure monitor, blood sugar monitor and basic medicines, along with visits by the college nurse

 - Counsellor twice a week.